seption-org/seption.org/content/index.md

 Our digital information ecosystems are broken:

 - Controlled by a few corporations
-- It's hard to find what you're looking for!
+- It's hard to find what you're looking for
 - There's too much information and no good ways to deal with it

 - How can we discover and group up with likeminded people?